triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ### v++ Logs

-The kinds of following errors are typical of a back-end issue:
+The kinds of following errors are typical of a backend issue:

 ```
 ERROR: [v++ 60-300] Failed to build kernel(ip) kernel_name, see log for details: [...]/vitis_hls.log